-Ian Curlewis, Partner; Alec Weston, Solicitor
+Ian Curlewis, Partner; Alec Weston, Associate

 Lavan Legal was successful in obtaining a hotel restricted licence for the Preston Beach Footprints Resort.
 The application had been strongly opposed by local residents of Preston Beach and the local liquor store.